rish-16/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-This section provides a brief overview of Doc’It.
-The intention is for users to gain a better understanding of basic functionalities of Doc’It, before diving into specific commands.
+This section provides a brief overview of `Doc’It`.
+The intention is for users to gain a better understanding of basic functionalities of `Doc’It`, before diving into specific commands.
 </div>

 1. **General Commands**